 10.1.
-Calculation of additional refrigerant
+Calculation of additional refrigerant charge

-Calculate the amount of additional charge based on the length of the piping

-If the calculation results in a fraction of less than 0.1 kg, round up to the next 0.1 kg.
-For example, if the result of the calculation was 27.73 kg, round the
+- Calculate the amount of additional charge based on the length of the piping extension and the size of the refrigerant line. - Use the table below as a guide for calculating the amount of additional charging and then charge the system accordingly. - If the calculation results in a fraction of less than 0.1 kg, round up to the next 0.1 kg.
+For example, if the result of the calculation was 6.72 kg, round the result up to 6.8 kg.